-Whetstonesare the classic and most preferred manual method for sharpening kitchen knives.
+Whetstonesare the classic and most-preferred manual method for sharpening kitchen knives.
 These perfectly flat sharpening stones have a gritty surface across which the user drags a knife’s cutting edge.
 This reshapes the cutting edge by removing any misshapen metal.
 Potentially, users can even customize a knife’s grind angle with a whetstone faster than with other sharpener types.

-Much faster and simpler to use than a whetstone, V-notch sharpeners have hardened materials (typically ceramic or carbide) installed in a preset V-shape that’s set into a notch in a plastic housing.
-The knife is dragged from heel to tip through the notch, allowing the material to remove metal until the knife conforms to its preset angle (also known as the grind).
+Much faster and simpler to use than a whetstone, V-notch sharpeners have hardened materials (typically ceramic or carbide) installed in a preset V-shape that’s set into a notch in plastic housing.
+The knife is dragged from heel to tip through the notch, allowing the sharpening material to remove metal until the knife conforms to its preset angle (also known as the grind).

-Different grind angles provide different characteristics, such as how long a knife maintains its edge or how easily it cuts through delicate foods.
-V-notch knife sharpener angles are preset, however, so users cannot choose the profile put on the knives.
+Different grind angles provide different characteristics, such as how long a knife maintains its edge or how easily it cuts through delicate material.
+V-notch knife sharpener angles are preset, however, so users cannot choose the profile to put on the knives.
 V-notch sharpeners also tend to leave a rougher edge on the blade than other methods.

 Rather than removing material, honing rods smooth out the microscopic nicks and dents that come with normal use or even after careful grinding.Although also referred to as sharpening steels, these implements can’t help a severely dulled blade; instead, regular use will complement sharpening for the keenest edge a knife can get.
-To hone a knife, drag the blade across the rod heel-to-point while maintaining the grind angle as closely as possible (see below for more info on honing).
+To hone a knife, drag the blade across the rod from heel to point while maintaining the grind angle as closely as possible.
+(See below for more information on honing.)

-Electric sharpeners are typically the fastest way to put an accurate grind on a knife’s edge.
-Designed to sit on a countertop, electric sharpeners feature a succession of grinding wheels and angled grooves through which the user pulls the knife.
+Electric knife sharpeners are typically the fastest way to put an accurate grind on a knife’s edge.
+Designed to sit on a countertop, electric knife sharpeners feature a succession of grinding wheels and angled grooves through which the user pulls the knife.
 The knife becomes sharper as it works its way through the stages.

-Though electric sharpeners are easy to use and relatively foolproof, they tend to be pricey and don’t provide any grind-angle flexibility.
+Though electric knife sharpeners are easy to use and relatively foolproof, they tend to be pricey and don’t provide any grind-angle flexibility.
 They’re not as compact as manual sharpeners, but most are relatively small enough to be stored in a kitchen drawer.